n-szulc/fingeRNAt/README.md

 | `Counter`  |  OK |  OK | Does not work |  OK |

 Please note  we consider both oxygens from phosphate group (OP1 and OP2) of nucleic acid as negatively charged, therefore fingeRNAt will not consider differently named atoms as anions.

+> What happens when I have nucleic acid with two residues with the same number e.g. due to errors in structure?

+In case of SIFt types `SIMPLE` and `PBS`, the only difference is that their outputs will have two columns with the same name in output, SIFs will be OK.
+It will have no influence on their wrapped results though.

+However in case of SIFt types `FULL` and `XP`, there will be two columns with the same name but their Pi-interactions may be swapped and their SIFs together with wrapped results may be unreliable.

 # fingerDISt